brightfence/000/README.md

-### Three requirements before appllying
+### Three requirements before applying

 #### i.
 Github account

 First, [create a Github account](https://github.com/).
 Don't worry about what this is for now.
 Just know that having a Github account is practically a requirement in the world of programmers and developers.
 So create one.
-We'll be sharing everyone's Github account in class, so try not to create any weird usernames.
+We'll be sharing everyone's Github accounts in class, so don't create a username that might embarrass you.

 #### ii.
 Gmail account

 Second, create a Gmail account if you don't have one yet.
 Some code bootcamps require this as well. fill out an application form to receive pricing and scheduling (also feedback on scheduling).

 #### iii.
 Touch Typing